 - Attendance: Attendance is required.
-The course will usually meet once a week for organizational updates and discussion, lectures on SE topics, Design Reviews, and other in-class activities.
-See the online course schedule for details.
-In addition, teams meet individually once a week with their team mentor, at a time negotiated between team and mentor; this represents the "lab" portion of the course. - Electronic Device usage: All cell phones, PDAs, music players and other electronic devices must be turned off (or in silent mode) during class time, and may not be used at any time.
-Laptops are allowed for note-taking only during lectures; any devices used for non-course-related activities will be banned from the classroom. - Late work and Make-ups: Unless otherwise noted, all assigned work is due at the beginning of class on the date they are due!
-The following specific policies apply: - Quizzes and Homeworks: These will usually be in Canvas, and are due as marked there, with no late work accepted.
+We will usually meet once a week for lecture for discussion, lectures on SE topics, and reviews of our projects.
+Exact meeting plans will be announced in the preceding week.
+In addition, teams meet individually once a week with their team mentor, at a time negotiated between team and mentor. - Electronic Device usage: All cell phones, PDAs, music players and other electronic devices must be turned off (or in silent mode) during lecture, and may not be used at any time.
+Laptops are allowed for note-taking only during lectures.
+I devote 100% of my attention to providing a high quality lecture; please respect this by devoting 100% of your attention to listening and participating.

+Late work and Make-ups: Unless otherwise noted, all assigned work is due at the beginning of class on the date they are due!
+The following specific policies apply:

+- Quizzes and Homeworks: These will usually be in Canvas, and are due as marked there, with no late work accepted.
 Homeworks with hardcopy submissions when and where indicated on the online schedule, and no late work will be accepted. - Team Deliverables: As a default policy, late submissions will degrade at a rate of roughly 10% points off per 12 hours late (see Late work Policy on course website for details).
-The team mentor is the ultimate arbiter of due date.
-In some cases, mentors may slightly postpone due dates for reasons related to specific team/projects at their discretion.
-Without explicit permission by the team mentor, due dates will be implemented as stated in the online class schedule. - Design Reviews and Demos: These are scheduled tightly and must be presented in the designated time slot. - Grade Challenges: Although every effort is made to grade as accurately and fairly, disputes can happen.
-If you feel that you and your team are owed some points, or would like to discuss an evaluation, begin by discussing the matter with your team mentor.
-If you do not find satisfaction there, check the course instructor office hours and contact one of us.
+Your team mentor is the ultimate arbiter of due date; in some cases, mentors may slightly postpone due dates for reasons related to specific team/projects at their discretion.
+In all other cases, due dates will be as stated in the online class schedule. - Design Reviews and Demos: There are scheduled tightly and must be presented in the designated time slot. - Grade Challenges: Although every effort is made to grade as accurately and fairly, disputes can happen.
+If you feel that you are owed some points, or would like to discuss an evaluation, I encourage you to stop by office hours.
 To avoid loss of context, any grade disputes must be raised no later than 5 business days after the assignment was returned. - Deliverable Submission and Format: The entire focus of the CS476/486c sequence is to provide a realistic, professional design/build software engineering experience.
-Thus, professional comportment is required at all times, and all deliverables must be professionally formatted and presented.
+Thus, professional comportment is required at all times, and all deliverables should be professionally formatted and presented.
 This means deliverable documents that are clear, well-organized, and bound in a professional jacket of some sort.
-Where electronic deliverables are allowed, these should be clean, professional PDFs. - Academic Dishonesty: As a professional design course, the notion of academic dishonesty focuses less on "cheating" and shifts more towards ethics and professional dishonesty.
-In particular, dishonesty regarding your contributions to team efforts, or with respect to your actions as a team member (e.g., lying about attending a meeting, getting work done, etc.) will be considered academic dishonesty and sanctioned as outlined by university policy, and specified below. - o Some examples include violations of patents and copyrights, and not maintaining professional discretion regarding your team's intellectual property or collaborative dynamic. - o Other examples include any artifacts without appropriate attribution, including but not limited to, code from any source, Internet references of any kind, work from your own or others' previous projects, ChatGPT or other AI resources, etc.